sema0205/SQLDB/README.md

 - PRIMARY KEY
 - FOREIGN KEY

-Поддерживаемые типы данных:
+Supported data types:

 - bool
 - int
 - double
 - varchar

-Ограничения:
+Restrictions:

-- вложенные подзапросы не поддерживаются
+- nested subqueries are not supported
-- Join только для 2 таблиц
+- Join only for 2 tables

-## Реализация
+## Implementation

-Для хранение данных используется только память.
+Only memory is used to store data.

-Не используются внешние библиотеки.
+No external libraries are used.